3 Proven Small Business Marketing Strategies To Boost Sales During The Holidays

-You build an email campaign with a series of themed emails surrounding the holiday.
-Alternatively, if you have a regular email newsletter, you can add holiday deals and promotions in the newsletter, designing and theming it according to the occasion.
+You build an email campaign with themed emails surrounding the holiday.
+Alternatively, if you have a regular email newsletter, you can add holiday deals and promotions, designing and theming it according to the occasion.

 Segment your audience:

-Segmenting and personalizing your audience into groups that are most relevant for a product category can help you drive up conversion rates.
+Segmenting and personalizing your audience into the most relevant product category groups can help you drive conversion rates.

-For example, when building an email for Valentine’s Day, one segment can be men and one segment can be women.
-You will market and promote the ‘Best Gifts for Her’ to the men and vice versa on an occasion when everyone is looking to buy gifts for their significant other.
+For example, when building an email for Valentine’s Day, one segment can be men, and one can be women.
+You will market and promote the ‘Best Gifts for Her’ to the men and vice versa when everyone is looking to buy gifts for their significant other.

-This is an important step because, without segmentation, you will be marketing the wrong products to the wrong audiences hence losing precious email volume and effort.
+This is an important step because, without segmentation, you will be marketing the wrong products to the wrong audiences, losing precious email volume and effort.

 Pay close attention to the subject line

 Add an effective, converting subject line that appeals to the customers and gets them to open your emails.
-This is a vital step because no matter how good your email’s content is, you need the customers to see it first before they make a purchase.
+This is a vital step because no matter how good your email’s content is, customers need to see it before making a purchase.

-Some helpful tips to write a good subject line are:
+Some helpful tips for writing a good subject line are:

 - Keep it short, simple, and concise.

-- Use numbers (such as 50% off) to make sure customers know what you are offering right away.
+- Use numbers (such as 50% off) to ensure customers know what you are offering immediately.